karmeb/tire-change-booking-app/README.md

 # Tire Change Booking App

 ## Overview
-This The Tire Change Booking App allows users to book appointments for tire changes at various workshops.
+This The Tire Change Booking App allows users to book appointments for tire changes at workshops provided Surmus/tire-change-workshop API servers.
 The app is built using Java, Gradle, JavaScript, and Vue.js.

 ## Usage

 ### Prerequisites